autometrics-dev/autometrics-py/README.md

 - 🔗 Create links to live Prometheus charts directly into each functions docstrings (with tooltips coming soon!)
 - 📊 (Coming Soon!)
 Grafana dashboard showing the performance of all instrumented functions
-- 🚨 Emits data for Prometheus alerting rules using SLO best practices from simple annotations in your code
+- 🚨 Enable Prometheus alerts using SLO best practices from simple annotations in your code
 - ⚡ Minimal runtime overhead

 ## Using autometrics-py